New York State Conservation Partnership Program Background

 Browse past press releases, project summaries and other information on the Conservation Partnership Program.

 Brief summary of projects funded by year, organized by grant category (Capacity & Excellence, Catalyst, Professional Development, Transaction)

-Maps show the distribution of NYSCPP grant funds across New York State.
+These full color maps show the distribution of NYSCPP grant funds across New York State.
 Maps are available for the following years: